byncrvws/byncrvws.github.io/_posts/2018/07/21/2018-07-21-pictures-of-michelle-obama-and-beyonce.md

 layout: post
 title: 11 Times Michelle Obama and Beyoncé Were BFF Goals
 description: Who run the world?
 Girls, of course.
 Michelle Obama and Beyoncé; are both prime examples of that.
 The two influential women have expressed their mutual
-categories: [ Beyoncé, Michelle, Obama, BFF, Pictures, Photo ]
+categories: [ Beyonce, Michelle, Obama, BFF, Pictures, Photo ]
 image: assets/images/2018-07-21-pictures-of-michelle-obama-and-beyonce.jpg
 featured: false
 hidden: false